 This is where positive psychology can come in.
 It helps to give tools to look at what has been achieved and about rewiring the brain to see the positive versus hanging in the negative.

-Teach children the language of feelings to help them understand them, without judgement.
-Once young people are able to feel their anxiety, they can then expand their repertoire of positive emotions and solutions to build confidence and competence and overcome anxiety knowing they have a choice.
+Teach children the language of feelings to help them understand them without judgment.
+Once young people can feel their anxiety, they can expand their repertoire of positive emotions and solutions to build confidence and competence and overcome anxiety, knowing they have a choice.

-If you are genetically inclined to feel anxious; exercise, participate in sports so you are able to burn off any excessive cortisol.
+If you are genetically inclined to feel anxious, exercise and participate in sports so you are able to burn off any excessive cortisol.

-Give yourself downtime such as reading, walking, chatting or daydreaming or listening to music as well as deep abdominal breathing or even cold showers to ease anxiety and get back in the present moment and your body.
+Give yourself downtime such as reading, walking, chatting or daydreaming or listening to music, deep abdominal breathing, or even cold showers to ease anxiety and get back in the present moment and your body.

-You can also watch a sunset, look at a favorite picture, give your own arm a massage; notice the feel of grass under your feet; run cool water over wrists; drink tea.
+You can watch a sunset, look at a favourite picture, massage your arm; notice the feel of grass under your feet; run cool water over your wrists; drink tea.

 Therapy can help children manage their anxieties and learn to live a more positive life

 Martha Butler & Melissa Pang, Current Issues in Mental Health in Canada: Child and Youth Mental Health, Publication no. 2014-13, Parliamentary Information and Research Service, Library of Parliament, Ottawa, 5 March 2014.

 McAtee Psychology Sunalta: 300-1933 10 AVE SW, Calgary, AB